Peace of Saint-Germain-en-Laye: Gastines

 There was great disorder in Paris over the enforcement of article 32.
 A cross had been erected on the site of a razed Huguenot house, the resident of which had been executed during the civil wars.
 As part of the peace terms, this cross had to be removed from the site of the Gastine's house, and so a team set about preparing to remove it.
 This greatly angered militant Catholic elements of the Parisian population, who rallied around the cross as a holy and righteous memorial.
 Several bouts of violence accompanied the various attempts to remove it, the most serious riots in December 1571.
-Eventually the cross was moved to the cemetery of the innocents as a compromise with the rioters.
+Eventually the cross was moved to the Holy Innocents' Cemetery as a compromise with the rioters.
 The violent resistance of elements of the population to the edict would again come to bear in August 1572.

 Modification

-Militant Catholic pressure was not however confined to acts of mob violence and pressure was brought to bear on the king to modify the peace he had so recently signed.
-Article 15 was altered to remove Huguenots right of access to university teaching, and the king declared on 8 October there would be no Huguenots in the University of Paris.
+Militant Catholic pressure was not confined to acts of mob violence, however, and pressure was brought to bear on the king to modify the peace he had so recently signed.
+Article 15 was altered to remove Huguenots' right of access to university teaching, and the king declared on 8 October that there would be no Huguenots at the University of Paris.
 On 20 November he further prohibited any role in providing education across the country for Huguenots.